onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 }
 ```

 If `Worker.doWork()` is called with the address of the deployed `Destructor` contract as an argument, the `Worker` contract will self-destruct.
-Delegate execution only to trusted contracts, and never to a user supplied address.
+Delegate execution only to trusted contracts, and **never to a user supplied address**.

+!!!
+Warning
-## Don't assume contracts are created with zero balance
+      Don't assume contracts are created with zero balance

-An attacker can send wei to the address of a contract before it is created.
+      An attacker can send ether to the address of a contract before it is created.
 Contracts should not assume that its initial state contains a zero balance.
 See [issue 61](https://github.com/ConsenSys/smart-contract-best-practices/issues/61) for more details.

 ## Remember that on-chain data is public

 Many applications require submitted data to be private up until some point in time in order to work.
-Games (eg. on-chain rock-paper-scissors) and auction mechanisms (eg. sealed-bid second-price auctions) are two major categories of examples.
-If you are building an application where privacy is an issue, take care to avoid requiring users to publish information too early.
+Games (eg. on-chain rock-paper-scissors) and auction mechanisms (eg. sealed-bid [Vickrey auctions](https://en.wikipedia.org/wiki/Vickrey_auction)) are two major categories of examples.
+If you are building an application where privacy is an issue, make sure you avoid requiring users to publish information too early.
+The best strategy is to use [commitment schemes](https://en.wikipedia.org/wiki/Commitment_scheme) with separate phases: first commit using the hash of the values and in a later phase revealing the values.

 Examples:

 * In rock paper scissors, require both players to submit a hash of their intended move first, then require both players to submit their move; if the submitted move does not match the hash throw it out.
-* In an auction, require players to submit a hash of their bid value in an initial phase (along with a deposit greater than their bid value), and then submit their action bid value in the second phase.
+* In an auction, require players to submit a hash of their bid value in an initial phase (along with a deposit greater than their bid value), and then submit their auction bid value in the second phase.
 * When developing an application that depends on a random number generator, the order should always be (1) players submit moves, (2) random number generated, (3) players paid out.
 The method by which random numbers are generated is itself an area of active research; current best-in-class solutions include Bitcoin block headers (verified through http://btcrelay.org), hash-commit-reveal schemes (ie. one party generates a number, publishes its hash to "commit" to the value, and then reveals the value later) and [RANDAO](http://github.com/randao/randao).
-* If you are implementing a frequent batch auction, a hash-commit scheme is also desirable.
+As Ethereum is a deterministic protocol, no variable within the protocol could be used as an unpredictable random number.
+Also be aware that miners are in some extent in control of the `block.blockhash()` value<sup><a href='https://ethereum.stackexchange.com/questions/419/when-can-blockhash-be-safely-used-for-a-random-number-when-would-it-be-unsafe'>\*</a></sup>.

 ## In 2-party or N-party contracts, beware of the possibility that some participants may "drop offline" and not return